University of Colorado Denver

 Fax: (303) 315 - 2229

-Areas of Interest: Cross-National Crime, Policing Philosophies, Organizational Change in Policing, Police Values, Police Mediation, Criminological Theory
+Areas of Interest: Cross-National Crime, Policing Philosophies, Organizational Change in Policing, Police Values, Police Accountability, Criminological Theory